st-patrick/woocommerce-carrier-id/README.md

 1. followed best practices from woocommerce plugin guideline (debug mode, check whether woocommerce is installed, ..)
 2. find hook for woocommerce shipping options and add custom field
+3. find hook for when an order changes to processing